We offer classes for children from KG2 to Grade 5.

-Each subsequent year, we will open a new Grade class as our children progress with their education.
+Each subsequent year, we will open a new grade level as our children progress with their education.
 The children are taught in English by native-speakers of English.
 Arabic will also be taught to the children.

 Learn to be Creative!